Pai100707/PaiMC/README.md

 How To (Server Admins)
 ------
-Paperclip is a jar file that you can build or and run just like a normal jar file.
+Paperclip is a jar file that you can build or run just like a normal jar file.

 Download Paper from our [downloads page](https://papermc.io/downloads/paper).
 Build Paper using